AugustoBernardes/Site_Project/README.md

 3. All the links have styles.
 4. Have their own scroll bar.
 5. All the images have no copyright.
+6. In mobile have some errors i studying how to make better mobile design
-6. Hope you enjoy and thank you to visit my GitHub 👋
+7. Hope you enjoy and thank you to visit my GitHub 👋

 # Design Desktop 🖥️
 ![Preview](./design/design1.png)